 Objective: This is where the repeatable, objective and traceable facts of the patient’s status are documented.

-Assessment: This describes the medical diagnoses done by the physician for the medical visit on a given time of the written note.
+Assessment: This describes the medical diagnoses done by the physician for the medical visit at a given time of the written note.

 Plan: This is a description of what the physician will do to treat the patient.